-SUPPORTING LEARNING ASSESSMENT Explain that learning about latitude and longitude is important because these coordinates are used in many ways.
+SUPPORTING LEARNING ASSESSMENT Explain that learning about longitude and latitude is important because these coordinates are used in many ways.
 This lesson is accompanied by a quiz.
 Students can earn a vaccine by scoring at least 80%.
 Students can retake the lesson quiz as many times as they want until they earn the vaccine.